Soontao/cycle-import-check/README.md

 ```

-If we only have two documents, this is a good judgment.
+If we only have two js files, it's easy to determine if the file has a circular dependency.

-However, if we have a large project with thousands of files, it is difficult to determine whether there is a circular dependency between each file.
+However, if we have a large project with thousands of files, it's hard to do that.

+So, this tool appeared, using old (but efficient) graph algorithms to check for circular dependency.

 ## install